URINARY INCONTINENCE : LASER TREATMENT

 Price of laser treatment for urinary incontinence in women

-Laser treatment for mild to moderate urinary incontinence is a non-invasive solution that now forms an integral part of the therapeutic approach in intimate medicine.
-For patients wishing to undergo this procedure, the price of one laser session for urinary incontinence is set at 600 CHF.
+The treatment of mild to moderate urinary incontinence with laser is a non-invasive solution that has now become an integral part of the therapeutic arsenal in intimate medicine.
+For patients wishing to undergo it, the price of one laser session for urinary incontinence is set at 600 CHF.

-The number of sessions required varies according to the degree of urinary discomfort, age, hormonal background, and tissue response.
-In most cases, during the first year, a series of 2 to 3 sessions spaced a few months apart is recommended to achieve significant and lasting improvement.
-A personalised treatment plan is always established following an evaluation.
+The number of sessions required varies according to the degree of urinary discomfort, age, hormonal context and tissue response.
+In most cases, during the first year, a series of 2 to 3 sessions, spaced a few months apart, is proposed to achieve significant and long-lasting improvement.
+A personalised treatment plan is systematically established after evaluation.

-The total cost of laser treatment for urinary incontinence is therefore directly linked to the number of sessions performed.
-However, pricing remains transparent, with no unexpected additional charges, and a detailed quote is provided before any treatment is undertaken.
+The overall cost of laser treatment for urinary incontinence is therefore directly linked to the number of sessions performed.
+However, the fee remains clear, with no unexpected additional costs, and is the subject of a detailed quote before any treatment.

 Reviews on laser treatment for urinary incontinence

-The procedure is also widely appreciated for being simple, quick, painless, and requiring neither anesthesia nor recovery time.
+The procedure is also appreciated because it is simple, quick and painless, requiring neither anesthesia nor recovery time.

 The laser stimulates collagen production by gently heating the pelvic floor tissues, improving their firmness and support function.